OpenTOSCA/opentosca-vintner/docs/docs/contributing/development.md

 Branches should be names as follows

+- `feature-short-title` for features
 - `fix-short-title` for bug fixes
+- `refactor-short-title` for refactoring
+- `chore-short-title` for chores
 - `docs-short-title` for documentations
-- `feature-short-title` for features
-- `refactor-short-title` for refactoring
-- `imrpove-short-title` for improvements
 - `project-short-title` for thesis, EnPro, StuPro ...

 ## Squash and Merge